-I have presented scholarly papers on my research at several academic conferences in the UK, the USA, and Europe.
+I have presented scholarly papers on my research at academic conferences in the UK, Europe, Canada, and the US.
 I continue to speak about my research in academic settings, but in the past few years I’ve also been focusing on bringing my work to a general audience.
 Find out about upcoming events and watch the recordings of some of my talks below.

 I’m open to invitations for both academic and public talks

 Dr Diletta De Cristofaro

 Upcoming Talks & Events

 Keynote presentation at Somnambulations 2: Critical Approaches to Sleep, Montreal, Canada